platformsh/platformsh-docs/docs/src/development/variables/_index.md

 ### Top-level environment variables

-By default, project, and environment variables are only added to the `$PLATFORM_VARIABLES` environment variable.
+By default, project and environment variables are only added to the `$PLATFORM_VARIABLES` environment variable.
 You can also expose a variable as its own environment variable by giving it the prefix `env:`.

 For example, the variable `env:foo` creates an environment variable called `FOO`.